SFDO-Community-Sprints/Welcome/README.md

 # Welcome Github Scribes!

 What is a Github Scribe?
-A Github Scribe is a single member of a project team who will be responsible for creating your projects Github repository for the Philadelphia Sprint.
+A Github Scribe is a single member of a project team who will be responsible for creating your projects Github repository during the Sprint.
 The Scribe will also be responsible for keeping the project repository up-to-date for the duration of the Sprint.
 We will jump into the selection of Scribes before Lunch on Day 1 of the Sprint so for now there is no action you need to take.

 ## Scribes: Please complete the following steps for your Team project to create a beautiful, organized home for all your work: